NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 *** =instructions
 - Complete the predict_happiness function
 - Insert $200, $400 and then $1200
-- Instead of using `predict_happiness` function, you can also use the built-in `predict` funtion provided by caret package.The predict function takes in the model and the test dataset like this
-`predict(red_model, test)`.
-Put all your predicted values in a variable called `pred_rating` as in `pred_rating <- predicted(reg_model, test)`
-- Compare pred_rating with the s_rating column in the test data.
-What do you observe?
-Are the predicted ratings close to the actual?

 *** =hint
 - Get coefficents `a` and `b` from  `reg_model` using the `coef()` function as in previous exercises.